xhumiq/sharedops/docs/surfshark/openvpn.md

 > ### For more information on SurfSharks network protocols - see here.
 > https://support.surfshark.com/hc/en-us/articles/360010324739-What-protocols-can-I-use-with-Surfshark-

-3. You will see the home page links - choose the Islander Cell for shared videos.
+3. Select the OpenVPN (TCP) option on the VPN Settings Page.

 ![VPN Settings](./images/vpn_settings_form.png)

-4. Select the OpenVPN (TCP) option on the VPN Settings Page.